47ng/check-env/README.md

     // ...
   ],

-  // Will log a warning if any of these are missing:
-  optional: [
-    'ENABLE_LOGGING',
-    'OPTIONAL_SERVICE_SECRET'
-    //...
-  ],

-  // Will log a warning if any of these are set in production:
+  // Will log an error and throw if any of these are set in production:
-  unsafeForProduction: [
+  unsafe: [
     'LOCAL_OVERRIDE_DISABLE_HTTPS',
     'INSECURE_COOKIES'
     // ...